 NU 341 - Pediatric Nursing

 This course focuses on development of students' ability to utilize the nursing process to maintain optimum wellness in the child.
 Emphasis is placed on caring for the child in the context of the family.
 Principles of growth and development, health promotion, child advocacy and communication are integrated throughout the course.
 A holistic framework is used to critically examine the biological, psychological, socio-cultural, developmental and spiritual variables, which influence the child and family's response to alterations in health status.
 Clinical practice takes place in hospitals and community settings such as schools, clinics, and home settings.

+Four credits.

 NU 342 - Maternal-Newborn Nursing

 This course focuses on development of students' ability to utilize the nursing process to maintain optimum wellness in the childbearing family.
 Students will use communication skills, therapeutic nursing interventions, critical thinking and knowledge of cultural diversity to assist childbearing families to achieve a maximum level of wellness.
 Opportunities for students to develop assessment skills, identify nursing diagnoses, and plan, implement, and evaluate nursing care are provided in clinical placements.
 Course content includes pregnancy, childbirth, postpartum, care of healthy newborns, prenatal, intrapartal and postpartal complications, and various reproductive health issues.

+Note: Writing Intensive

 NU 348 - Nursing Research

 This course focuses on developing the role of the professional nurse as both a consumer and participant in research.
 Components of the role examined in this course include: research utilization, evidence-based practice, participation in a research team, and patient advocacy.
 Other considerations include: the importance of nursing research, research trends and challenges that influence the nursing profession, and the need to develop a critical approach to the appraisal of written research reports.

+Two credits.

+NU 349 Transition to Professional Practice

+This course focuses on developing the role of the professional nurse.
+Components of the role examined in this course include: being a member of a health care team and a health care organization, leading/managing nursing care delivery, and understanding how health care delivery is financed.
+Other considerations include: trends and challenges that influence the nursing profession.

+Two credits.